 - You will find that you are reading through the OT on your own, and the NT together (if you do the couples plan)

 Overall, the variety and structure helps to ‘change things up’ enough that it doesn’t feel like every other time you’ve tried to read through the Bible.
+The main changes from this year over last year are the ordering of the NT books and some of the prophets have been placed differently.

 Let me know if you’ve got any questions / comments / suggestions for improving the plan for next year!